PutriAW/Predictions-of-Public-Response-to-Indonesian-Government-Policies/README.md

  * On this project we used three data classifications SVM, MLM, NN. and NN had the best results with an accuracy of 0.72.

 ### Neural Netwok
+Artificial neural networks are forecasting methods that are based on simple mathematical models of the brain.
+They allow complex nonlinear relationships between the response variable and its predictors.